 The association will sponsor different seminars tailored to fit the interests of ABE students and to address professional and technical issues related to the agricultural and biological engineering discipline.
 An example includes a seminar on proposal writing and opportunities available to the ABE field including specific sources of funding like government grants (NSF, Homeland Security, EPA, DOE, USDA, etc.).
 Other ideas include seminars on entrepreneurship and consulting for agricultural and biological engineers as well as poster and website design.

-At the end of the academic year, graduate students will have the opportunity to present their research at a departmental poster session.
-An invited panel of professionals will judge the posters.
-This activity has many different advantages: (1) promote academic excellence within the department; (2) provide graduate students with a new networking opportunity; (3) allow graduate students to gather feedback on their work and interact with different professional backgrounds; and (4) provide graduate students with a new opportunity to improve their presentation skills.
+In the Spring, graduate students will have the opportunity to present their research and network with students, staff, faculty, and industrial representatives.
+The main goals are to: (1) promote academic excellence within the department; (2) provide graduate students with a new networking opportunity; (3) allow graduate students to gather feedback on their work and interact with different professional backgrounds; and (4) provide graduate students with a new opportunity to improve their presentation skills.
+For more information, see Symposium.

 Various industries, such as Caterpillar and Tate and Lyle, of specific interest to ABE students are located in Indiana.
 Visits to those industries will introduce graduate students to the new developments and technologies used in their fields as well as create a networking environment that may lead to career opportunities.
 This activity is proposed to take place in coordination with companies of common interest to ABE graduate students.